KomodoPlatform/dPoW/doc/update0513.md

 - Make sure your iguana is running properly
 - Split `VOTE2022` UTXO's once iguana is running
 - An explorer for the chain: [https://vote.kmdexplorer.io/](https://vote.kmdexplorer.io/)
+- Each notary address has received 77.77777777 VOTE2022 tokens.
+Stake them using the following command: `./komodo-cli -ac_name=VOTE2022 setgenerate true 0`